markagreen/learning_from_outliers_influenza/README.md

-# Learning from the outliers: A longitudinal ecological study of social and spatial inequalities in older adult influenza vaccination and hospitalisation (Cheshire and Merseyside, UK)
+# Learning from the outliers

 A repo to replicate the analyses in the paper: